pavel-demin/red-pitaya-notes/sdr-transceiver-wide.md

 Transmitting and receiving complex baseband signals
 -----

-To transmit and to receive complex baseband signals, the central frequency should be set to 0.
-To enable both I and Q streams, the IQ bitmask should be set to 3.
+To transmit and to receive complex baseband signals via two outputs (OUT1 and OUT2) and two inputs (IN1 and IN2), the central frequency should be set to 0 and the IQ bitmask should be set to 3.

 ![IQ configuration]({{ "/img/iq-grc.png" | prepend: site.baseurl }})